Overview

 - Don’t retry immediately, as this will consume your limit further

-3. Batch Your Requests
+3. Batch your requests

 - Use list endpoints with filtering instead of multiple individual requests